cite-architecture/ctslib_design/ctsurn-design.md

 Given a CTS URN object, methods should return String values:

+- to string.
+Should permit either return of raw string or of URI encoding of subreference strings and subreference index square brackets.
 - strip passage.
 Returns URN without passage component
 - reduce to work.
 Returns URN with work compoentn at notional work level.
 - reduce to version.
 Returns URN with work component at version level.